 Synthesis and applications: To enhance forest resilience management should attempt to stop the development of such positive feedback loops.
 In our study area fencing off forest areas to reduce seedling mortality caused by browsing of ponies and deer may reduce feedbacks related to juvenile death.
 However, reducing the feedbacks related to mortality of larger trees will be more challenging as these may be related to larger scale drivers relating to climate change.

-Introduction (aim for ~800 words)
+Introduction (aim for ~800 words – currently 1038)

 There is widespread concern that in forest ecosystems subjected to an increase in disturbance, increases in tree mortality can potentially result in shifts to treeless states (Reyer et al. 2015).
 Recent research has suggested that such shifts may be occurring across the globe as a result of interactions between climate change and increased anthropogenic disturbance (Barlow & Peres 2008; Hirota et al. 2011; Scheffer et al. 2012). .
 Forests may be particularly vulnerable to rapid changes because trees are relatively long-lived, immobile organisms, which consequently find it difficult to adapt to rapid changes in environmental conditions (Burrows et al. 2011; Seidl et al. 2015).
 Any shift to relatively treeless, non-forest states (defined as areas with less than 40% canopy cover; Sasaki & Putz 2009) would cause loss of forest biodiversity as well dramatic changes in ecosystem function and the provision of ecosystem services (Scholes et al. 2014).
 Owing to these risks, a recent IPCC assessment concluded that forest dieback has the potential to cause major global economic impacts (Scholes et al. 2014).
 However, despite these concerns, relatively little is known about the mechanisms that cause transition of forests to relatively treeless states (Reyer et al. 2015).